NorthStarUAS/ImageAnalysis/motion/docs/README-dmd-fundamentals.md

   or impulse changes and generally do not have meaningful frequency information beyond changing vs. not changing.

-* As the camera is moving, all the pixels in the video frame are subject to random impulse changes over time.
+* Translating or rotating the camera is similar to changing sensor positions in a fluids experiment.
+The sensor is now sampling a different point in the system.

 At first glance, there is a hope that some subset of DMD frequencies/modes would correspond to the movement of the scene due to